 It is recommended that single 60-metre rope be used, and a tag line may be useful for the long abseils.
 A comprehensive rack of natural pro along with quick-draws should be enough for most routes.
 If any extra bits are required a mention is made in the route description.

-Development of the Chasm Crag began in 1993 when Paul Rogers and visiting Brit Steve Walker took a closer look at those flashes of white seen through the Cleddau bush.
-The first route to be completed was High Ideals and Crazy Dreams.
-The quality of moves on a variety of features drove them on to try all the main features on the right-hand end of the crag.
+Development of the Chasm Crag began in 1993 when Paul Rogers and visiting Brit Steve Walker saw some flashes of white through the bush and decided to take a closer look.
+High Ideals and Crazy Dreams was the first route to be completed.
+The quality of the rock and the engaging climbing was a great incentive to try all of the main features on the right-hand end of the crag.
 One Way Ticket and Day Tripper were soon added.
 The next area of exploration were the slabs and overhangs on the left-hand end of the wall.
-The lower parts yielded some excellent natural pro climbing, however the overhanging upper wall soon became the centre of attention.
-A couple of days sky hooking and jug pulling produced Buster Gonad.
-Chris Plant made the first onsight of this outrageously steep route.
-Along with visiting Brits, some of the Wanaka posse gave up the wire bush and headed to the deep south.
-Steve Henry and Dave Roberts ‘touched and felt’ their way up a few climbs.
-Including quality teenage climbs that work there way up to the Chill-Out Ledge.
-Hugh Barnard bolted Jack the Biscuit, an exposed ramp moving left off the Chill-Out Ledge.
-The a year or so later Paul was back with Kevin Nicolas to create Vertically Challenged which takes a steep dyke on the right-hand wall.
+The lower parts yielded some excellent natural pro climbing, but the overhanging upper wall soon became the centre of attention.
+A couple of days sky-hooking and jug pulling produced Buster Gonad.
+Chris Plant made the first onsight of this impressively steep route.
+Along with visiting Brits, some of the Wanaka posse gave up the wire brush and headed to the deep south.
+Steve Henry and Dave Roberts established a set of quality teenage climbs that worked their way up to the Chill Out Ledge.
+Hugh Barnard bolted Jack the Biscuit, an exposed ramp moving left off the Chill Out Ledge.
+A year or so later, Paul was back with Kevin Nicolas to create Vertically Challenged up a steep dyke on the right-hand wall.
+Since 2000, Mayan Gobat-Smith, Derek Thatcher, Andy Cockburn and Josiah Jacobsen-Grocott have completed some harder routes on the roofs and overhangs above the Chillout Ledge.

 There are two access tracks 30m apart:

-Track One: From the Milford Sound side of the bridge, follow the wide creek bed for 5mins then duck through the bush to the left end of the crag.
+Track One: On the Milford Sound side of the gates, look for a small cairn and a vague track on the right-hand side of the road.
+Follow the track for a couple of minutes through the bush, then cross the creek bed and make your way up to the left end of the crag.
 This is definitely the dryer option.